InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cluster-prep/basic/awx-configuration.rst

         -e @awx-configuration/config-basic.yaml

-Once complete you should be able to login to the AWX server and navigate to the Templates page and see all the available jobs.
+Once complete you should be able to login to the AWX server and navigate to the Templates page and see all the available Job Templates, illustrated in the following example screenshot.

+The Job Templates you see will depend on the configuration you've applied.

+..  image:: ../../images/awx-production-templates.png

 .. _dls kubernetes: https://github.com/InformaticsMatters/dls-fragalysis-stack-kubernetes
 .. _awx composer: https://github.com/InformaticsMatters/ansible-role-awx-composer